AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 The primary key and at least one update operation must be specified in every request.

 EfficientDynamoDb provides an easy way to build update expressions.
-All you need to do is pass `Expression` referring to the property you want to update to `.On(...)` method of fluent API.
+All you need to do is pass an `Expression` referring to the property you want to update to `.On(...)` method of fluent API.
 And then follow it with the action you want to perform, e.g. `Assign(...)`.

 ```csharp